 The Department has a preprinted affidavit, Form I-338, "Composite Return Affidavit," available for use in complying with the composite return requirements.
+See also, the I-348 "Composite Filing Instructions."

 PART B: JOB OR EMPLOYEE CREDITS AND INCENTIVES

 9. JOB TAX CREDIT AND COMPARISON CHART